7H3XXX/7H3XXX/README.md

 - 👋 Hi, I’m @7H3XXX, my real name is Marc-Antoine Ngaba
-- 👀 I’m interested in JavaScript ecosystem
+- 👀 I’m interested in JavaScript ecosystem (React, NextJS, Node) and I use Java(Spring) too.
-- 🌱 I’m currently learning Remix
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on JavaScript related projects to immersive experiences that bring value to users.
-- 📫 How to reach me: marcantoine826@gmail.com
+- 📫 How to reach me: ngaba.marcantoine@gmail.com

 <!---
 7H3XXX/7H3XXX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.